Urban risks: where are the top five biggest blind spots?

 So responses from urban governments and from national governments and international agencies that are meant to help address these are operating blind; there is little or no local data on the most serious health risks and their causes.

-This blog is drawn from the editorial in the April 2017 issue of the international journal Environment & Urbanization.
+This is the first of three blogs drawn from the editorial in the April 2017 issue of the international journal Environment & Urbanization.
 This issue focused on 'Understanding the full spectrum of risk in urban areas' and was prepared in partnership with Urban Africa Risk Knowledge (Urban ARK).
+The second blog was on 'Addressing the needs of vulnerable groups in urban areas' and the third was on 'Reducing risks in urban centres: think 'local, local, local'.

 Where are the blind spots?